About Us

 Responsibilities

-The middle school math teaching fellow will:
+The middle school STEAM fellow will be responsible for:

 • Appropriately and effectively integrate technology and assessments into instruction to enhance student learning.